HadeelAlsheraifi/HadeelAlsheraifi/README.md

 Worried! get back the self-esteem.
 Sometime I felt like thrown in the middle of the ocean despite knowing I am sure I will do it.
 And I did it!

 //week 5//
-Well! it is somthing look like life.
+Well! it is somthing looks like life.

 <!---
 HadeelAlsheraifi/HadeelAlsheraifi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.